iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 ## Deployment Time Configuration of Backend Components

-As versions of a watched application are deployed or deleted, the Iter8 A/B/n service keeps track of which versions are available enabling it to respond appropriately to `Lookup()` and `WriteMetric()` requests.
+As versions of a watched application are deployed or deleted, the Iter8 controller keeps track of which versions are available enabling it to respond appropriately to `Lookup()` and `WriteMetric()` requests.

 ## Developing Frontend Components: Using the SDK